On this page

 Data Import: Use the bulk loading tool to migrate data from an existing messaging system, or for pre-populating a new installation with data.
 Review this guide which summarizes the different approaches and meets the Right to Data Portability principle.

 Data Export: Use compliance exports to export conversations from public, private and direct message channels in XML or EML format.
-Those in Team Edition can export conversations directly from the database, both in MySQL and in PostgreSQL.
+Those in Team Edition can export conversations directly from the database, both in PostgreSQL and in MySQL.

 Adherence with accessibility standards is assisted in the following ways: